 1) Fill and Submit Malaysia Digital Arrival Card (MDAC) 3 Days Before Entering Malaysia

 You must submit your MDAC online within 3 days of your trip to Malaysia.
 For example, if your trip is on 3 March, the earliest you can submit the MDAC is 1 March.

 *Note: You need to submit the MDAC everytime you wish to enter Malaysia using the e-gates at the JB customs

 2) One-time Passport Verification at the Manual Immigration Counter

 If it’s your first time, you’d still have to head to the manual immigration counter before using the e-gate.

 Inform the immigration officer when entering Malaysia that you have submitted the MDAC and wish to use the e-gate.
-The officer will register your passport in the system and you will be able to use the e-gate when leaving Malaysia, as well as on subsequent trips.
+The officer will register your passport in the system and you will be able to use the e-gate on subsequent trips to Malaysia.

 Looking for things to do in JB or have any burning questions about entering JB from Singapore?
 Check out these guides and FAQ:

 – JB Day Trip Itinerary — Where to Eat, Play and Shop Under S$65